wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-azure-cli.md

 ## Create and manage file shares

 Azure File storage offers shared storage for applications using the standard SMB protocol.
 Windows Azure virtual machines and cloud services, as well as on-premises applications, can share file data via mounted shares.
 You can manage file shares and file data via the Azure CLI.
-For more information on Azure File storage, see [How to use Azure File storage with Windows](/documentation/articles/storage-dotnet-how-to-use-files)or [How to use Azure File storage with Linux](/documentation/articles/storage-how-to-use-files-linux).
+For more information on Azure File storage, see [How to use Azure File storage with Windows](/documentation/articles/storage-dotnet-how-to-use-files) or [How to use Azure File storage with Linux](/documentation/articles/storage-how-to-use-files-linux).

-> [AZURE.NOTE] Azure File storage is currently in preview.
-To request access to the preview, navigate to the [Windows Azure Preview page](/home/features/preview/), and request access to **Azure Files**.
-Once your request is approved, you'll be notified that you can access the File storage preview.
-You can then create a storage account for accessing File storage.

 ### Create a file share